 Lecture rooms, teaching laboratories, a greenhouse, and research facilities of the department are located in Breukelman Hall.
-Constant- temperature chambers for plant and animal studies, a darkroom, an electron microscope, centrifuges of various kinds, and electrophoretic, spectrographic, chromatographic, electrophysiological, and immuno-chemical instruments, as well as field operated physioecological monitoring equipment are extensively used by graduate students.
-There is also equipment for quantitative radioisotopic analysis, transfer hoods for microbiology, animal facilities, a herbarium, and research microscopes.
+Constant- temperature chambers for plant and animal studies, flow cytometer, Liquid Chromatography-Mass Spectrometry (LCMS), image processing system, microtome-tissue embedding system, fluorescent microscopes, centrifuges of various kinds including an ultracentrifuge, and electrophoretic, spectrographic, chromatographic, electrophysiological, and immuno-chemical instruments, as well as field operated physioecological monitoring equipment are extensively used by graduate students.
+There is also equipment for quantitative radioisotopic analysis, transfer hoods for microbiology and animal cell culturing, animal facilities, a herbarium, and various research microscopes.
 A natural history museum, with specimens mounted by internationally recognized taxidermist Richard H. Schmidt, contains hundreds of species of birds, mammals, fish mounts, and hand-painted molds of Kansas snakes.
 The museum also has more than a thousand other vertebrate study specimens.
 A field station, The Ross Natural History Reservation, consists of laboratory buildings, ponds, and 200 acres of native grassland.
 The reservation located a few miles northwest of the main campus is extensively used in conjunction with class work, research, and science education.
 In addition, the students in our graduate programs have access to two Ozarkian wooded areas, a 40 acre tallgrass prairie area in the Flint Hills with a spring, stream and pond, and several Federal and State reservoirs within a short drive.
 The Kansas Department of Wildlife and Parks has a research office on campus, and often interacts with the Department.

 Students who plan to do graduate work in biology should have an adequate background of undergraduate courses suitable to the area of biology in which they are interested.
 If such a background is lacking or incomplete, the student can be asked to make up these deficiencies in addition to pursuing the normal graduate program.